tensorpack/tensorpack/examples/DeepQNetwork/README.md

 ### With gym's Atari:

-Install gym and atari_py.
-Use `--env BreakoutDeterministic-v4` instead of the ROM file.
+Use `--env ALE/Breakout-v5` instead of the ROM file.

 ## Performance
 Claimed performance in the paper can be reproduced, on several games I've tested with.